unixorn/awesome-zsh-plugins/README.md

 - [url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the ZSH syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.
 - [uvenv](https://github.com/vincentto13/uvenv.plugin.zsh) - Extends the functionality of the original oh-my-zsh venv module.
 - [vagrant-box-wrapper](https://github.com/evanthegrayt/vagrant-box-wrapper) - A wrapper plugin for [vagrant](https://www.vagrantup.com/) that allows for calling `vagrant` commands from outside of the box directory.
 The plugin also ships with a few extra commands that help to manage more than one box, along with custom tab-completion.
+- [valet](https://github.com/NasirNobin/zsh-valet/) - Reads `.valetphprc` from the project root and will switch to that PHP version automatically.
 - [vanilli.sh](https://github.com/yous/vanilli.sh) - A lightweight start point of shell configuration.
 - [vapor](https://github.com/notf0und/zsh-vapor) - Laravel vapor plugin for zsh to help you to run vapor from anywhere in the project tree, with auto-completion!
 - [vcshr](https://github.com/aubreypwd/zsh-plugin-vcshr) - Help vcsh users require Github repositories using `vcsh` for auto-installation in `~/.zshrc`, etc.